-There are many global risks that are difficult for WWF-UK to mitigate, including unpredictable political contexts in countries where we fund priority work, and a lack of global political ambition to address the biodiversity and climate crises.
+There are many global risks that are difficult for WWF-UK to mitigate, including unpredictable political contexts in countries where we fund priority work, and insufficient global political ambition to address the biodiversity and climate crises.

-- Regular communication with our key partners in the network to keep a watching brief on risks and issues, leveraging our network to develop mitigations and advocacy actions. - Regular review of WWF-UK portfolio versus strategic intent. - $\bullet$ Influencer stakeholder mapping and relationship building with key strategic sectors and governments.
+- Regular communication with our key partners in the network to keep a watching brief on risks and issues, leveraging our network to develop mitigations and advocacy actions. - Regular review of WWF-UK portfolio versus strategic intent. - Stakeholder mapping and relationship building with governments and influential organisations in key sectors.